clementesepulveda/wordle-clone/README.md

 1. It uses a random word generator API to generate the answers, so some words are pretty tricky to get.
 It could use a more curated list of words.
 2. It uses another API to check if guessed words are actual words.
 No problem in this, but I could problably install a dependency so it could be used offline.
 3. The 2 APIs used (random word generator and the words checker) for some reason don't align perfectly 100%, so you might get a random word that the word checker thinks is not a real word.
 I just kept generating answers until I get a word that returns `true` by the word checker, but it would be fixed by using a better answer pool.
-4. Still needs animation.
-5. Doesn't keep track of your score or statistics.
+4. Doesn't keep track of your score or statistics.
-6. Doesn't have a analysis bot.
+5. Doesn't have a analysis bot.
 That sounds pretty complex compared to the actual game.
-7. Share button.
+6. Share button.
 It's a minor thing, but I think it's pretty neat.
-8. No how to play screen.
+7. No how to play screen.
-9. No differentt settings (like changing theme, hard mode, high contrast mode)
+8. No differentt settings (like changing theme, hard mode, high contrast mode)